bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 [https://trusting-dijkstra-4d3b17.netlify.app/](https://trusting-dijkstra-4d3b17.netlify.app/)

 > _“If you want to build a ship, don’t drum up the men and women to gather wood, divide the work, and give orders.
-Instead, teach them to yearn for the vast and endless sea.” — Antoine de Saint-Exupery;_
+Instead, teach them to yearn for the vast and endless sea. " — Antoine de Saint-Exupery;_

 ![](https://cdn-images-1.medium.com/max/800/0*LUQe60D2FeVzDEi8.png)

 - `**HTTP**` : Hypertext Transfer Protocol.
 - `**HT**` : Hypertext – content with references to other content.
 - Term used to refer to content in computing.
-- What makes the Web a “web”.
+- What makes the Web a “web ".
 - Most fundamental part of how we interact.
 - `**Hyperlinks**` : Links; references between HT resources.
 - `**TP**` : Transfer Protocol – set of guidelines surrounding the transmission of data.